JackSzwergold/Writing/memories/The Time I Shoplifted from Speedway Drugs.md

 I played around with those Civil War figures some more when I started to get bored and decided I should just go outside and do something.

-So I ran downstairs, me up with some neighborhood kids and then played around
+So I ran downstairs, me up with some neighborhood kids and then played around for a while.

+Then my dad showed up and said he wanted to talk to me.

+“Where did you get those toys?” he said sternly.
+To which I said what I said before, “I got them from a friend?”

+He looked at me exasperatedly

 ***